 - Is there a competing product already on the market?
 If so, what’s better for what I want to build?
 What are the issues with the currently available solutions?
 Interestingly, the fact that there isn’t one rarely indicates a niche – you need to consider the lack of interested users in the past and consider why.

 - What is the target users group for the solution?
 It’s super rare that something is “for everyone”.

 This all sounds like a lot of work before you’ve even built anything.
 It is, but look at it this way: It’s better to start small and make sure that your idea has merit than jumping into a huge build with nothing more than a feeling.
 I see it time after time; how the initial idea changes, molds into a different shape or even dies out, replaced by something else that emerged from the experience gained from this early, simplified work.

-How does Nopio work on a Minimum Viable Product?
+How does Nopio work on building a Minimum Viable Product?

 Every project is slightly different, but there’s a common path that we walk with every customer that is looking to build an MVP.
 The differences are mostly due to the work that has been performed earlier or the complexity of the domain/subject we’re working with.
+How do we build a MVP?
 Our process looks as follows:

 This is when we spend the time on: